Health and Safety in Utilities

 We have also witnessed a big change in people management.
 It is no longer policing and punishment.
 To gain long-lasting benefits coaching is best practice.
 By rewarding good behaviour and actively teaching/coaching people how to change, you are implementing life-long changes.

-H&S is no longer a tick-box system run out of the CEO’s office.
+Health and safety is no longer a tick-box system run out of the CEO’s office.
 It is everyone responsibility.

 Smartrak is actively looking for opportunities to come and spend some time with you to observe and immerse ourselves in your organisation.